|

 to Hawaiian Reef Fishes

-but the photo shows a reddish brownfish.
-This
+but the photo shows a reddish brown fish.
+This excellent photo by Bo Pardeau

-rarely seen fish, and one of the few images of the living animal.
-The
+very rarely seen fish; Bo and Debra have captured the best images of the

 |